apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

      ...
 ```

-### Preventing some K8s cluster nodes from launching datanode daemons
+### Excluding datanodes from some K8s cluster nodes

 You may want to exclude some K8s cluster nodes from datanodes launch target.
 For instance, some K8s clusters may let the K8s cluster master node launch